705 S. New Street

 Learn more about encouraging critical thinking in your classroom through reflection.

-The Service-Learning Work Group is comprised of 11 faculty from a variety of disciplines and colleges.
+The Service-Learning Work Group is comprised of 15 faculty from a variety of disciplines and colleges.
 They assist with coordinating and promoting efforts in service-learning and are available for faculty assistance.
 The Service-Learning Work Group also acts as a steering committee for the Office of Service-Learning and Volunteer Programs.
 They meet regularly to discuss ongoing projects, reporting, assessment, and planning.
-If you are interested in becoming involved with the Work Group, please contact Sara Lamb Kistler.
+If you are interested in becoming involved with the Work Group, please contact Dr. Liz Wang.

 Community Engagement Scholars are trained student leaders who assist faculty who are teaching academic service-learning courses or departments with growing community partnerships, community-based research projects, or other community-engagement efforts.
 Scholars receive training from the Office of Service-Learning and Volunteer Programs, as well as a stipend and the opportunity to participate in professional development workshops.

 Each week, Community Engagement Scholars spend approximately 5-8 hours coordinating service-learning programs and services.
-The Community Engagement Scholar's position may include: assisting with logistics for service-learning courses, preparing an orientation/training, collaborating with community agency staff, leading a reflective dialogue in the classroom, researching partner agencies for future service-learning courses, assisting with a community-based research project, etc.
+The Community Engagement Scholar's position may include assisting with logistics for service-learning courses, preparing an orientation/training, collaborating with community agency staff, leading a reflective dialogue in the classroom, researching partner agencies for future service-learning courses, or assisting with a community-based research project.
+Community Engagement Scholars typically receive a $500 stipend.
+Currently the program is pending funding.

 Research and national trends indicate that universities are moving to more inclusive language of community-engaged learning, or community-based learning, to incorporate all types of service-learning under one umbrella term and adopting the Furco Model (2001).
 The Furco Model has been incorporated into service-learning planning and development at more than 300 colleges and universities worldwide.
 Moving forward, this model will guide and shape the way West Chester University develops and assesses service-learning courses and course sections.